 This is another uncommon colour that will make a big statement, especially in a large kitchen.
 You can choose from the usual bright red, or tone things down a bit with a muted dark red.

 This is the perfect choice for someone who wants to add red without it being too overwhelming.
-Wine red is a sophisticated colour, and it looks particularly striking with crisp white marble benchtops.
+Tomato red is a sophisticated colour, and it looks particularly striking with black accents.

 White kitchen colour schemes